kevlu123/VN-Patching-Tools/Ws2Explorer/README.md

 - Decompile/compile WS2 and WSC scripts.
 - Create archives.
 - Edit file in editor or your choice.
-- Add new images to PNA files.
+- Add new images to PNA/WIP files.
-- Rearrange images in PNA files.
+- Rearrange images in PNA/WIP files.
 - Run game with Locale Emulator
 - Set WS2 entry point.
 - Edit character names.